czerwonamaupa/Simulacra-and-Simulation/chapters/01-the-precession-of-simulacra.md

 More interesting is the illusion of filming the Louds *as if TV weren't there*.
 The producer's triumph was to say: "They lived as if we were not there."
-An absurd, paradoxical formula—neither true nor false: Utopian.
+An absurd, paradoxical formula—neither true nor false: utopian.
 The "as if we were not there" being equal to "as if you were there."
-It is this Utopia, this paradox that fascinated the twenty million viewers, much more than did the "perverse" pleasure of violating someone's privacy.
+It is this utopia, this paradox that fascinated the twenty million viewers, much more than did the "perverse" pleasure of violating someone's privacy.
 In the "verité" experience it is not a question of secrecy or